New Jersey Pregnancy Support Groups

 Centers for Disease Control and Prevention is a U.S. Department of Health and Human Services agency designed to protect the health and safety of all Americans and to provide essential health care information.
 It is an excellent website covering a wide variety of heath and disease issues and is valuable whether you live in New Jersey or any other state or country.

 Council for Developmental Disabilities in New Jersey has several programs to help parents and children who have disabilities.
-For other New Jersey disability organizations visit this New Jersey link.

 Drug Prescription Assistance Programs provide free or low-cost medications to low-income individuals and families.